Help or Habits? Make the Right Academic Support Choice for Your Teen

 “I’m not smart enough.”

-Without understanding how their brain works, these beliefs can lead to a fixed mindset and avoiding challenges.
+Without understanding how their brain works, these beliefs can lead to a fixed mindset and avoidance of challenges.

 EF coaching helps students demystify their brain, reframe these thoughts, and see themselves as capable learners.